E‑mail (short for electronic mail) is a fast and convenient way to communicate with others. You can use e‑mail to:

 Use caution in giving out your e‑mail address.
 Avoid publishing your real e‑mail address in newsgroups, on websites, or in other public areas of the Internet.

-Before you give your e‑mail address to a website, check the site's privacy statement to be sure it does not permit the disclosure of your e‑mail address to other companies.
+Before you give your e‑mail address to a website, check the site's privacy statement to be sure it doesn't permit the disclosure of your e‑mail address to other companies.

 Never reply to a junk e‑mail message.
 The sender will know that your e‑mail address is valid and might sell it to other companies.
 You're then likely to receive even more junk e‑mail.